 Undercounter or built-in wine bottle holders have similar dimensions and weights to freestanding units, and many freestanding units also have the option to be installed.
 The determining factor is where the vent is on the cooler: if it’s in the back, you can’t enclose the cooler in a tight space.
 If it’s in the front, you’re good to go on the installation since the warm air has an escape route.

 Suitable built-in wine bottle holder dimensions are restricted to what you have available in your house.
 By far the most popular installation location is in the kitchen cabinetry, but some daring souls like to expand into their living room wall units and the like.
 And while you can renovate the cabinetry to fit the cooler, it’s much easier if you already have a space to fill.
-For example, if you recently removed your trash compactor, then you could look for an undercounter wine cooler the size of a trash compactor so that it can fit right into that space.
+For example, if you recently removed your trash compactor, then you could look for a wine cooler cabinet the size of a trash compactor so that it can fit right into that space.

 This means you need to whip out that measuring tape again and get the depth (length), width, and height of the hole.
 You also need to make sure you have access to an electrical source within this space, since the cooler needs to be plugged in to work.
 You should add an extra few inches to your depth measurement to ensure that the cord has room to breathe in the back.
 The included feet on wine bottle holders are generally adjustable, which also gives you some wiggle room in terms of height requirements.